 |2008||start of construction of new information centre.|

 |2010||planned completion of new information centre.|

-There are two different mine at this location, both called Martha Mine.
+There are two different mines at this location, both called Martha Mine.
 The first was founded by William Nicholl in 1879 and named Martha after a family member.
-It was an underground mine which was worked until 1952 and produced 174,160kg of gold and 1,193,180kg of silver during its operation.
-To see this mine, or at least some models and replicas, you have to go to the Waihi Gold Mining Museum and Art Gallery.
+It was an underground mine which was worked until 1952 and produced 174,160 kg of gold and 1,193,180 kg of silver during its operation.
+To see this mine, or at least some models and replicas, you have to go to the Waihi Arts Centre and Museum.
 There are the remains of the Cornish Pump House and a replica of the famous Waihi Poppet Head.
 And of course the mine is noticed now and then when parts collapse and destroy buildings above.
-Even the Pumphouse had to be moved to ensure its safety.
+Even the pumphouse had to be moved to ensure its safety.